seatable-data/api/README.md

 ## API Basics

+There are two types of APIs:

+* Global APIs provided by dtable-web, providing functions like creating a base, delete a base, manage your account.
+* APIs that reading/writing data to a single base provided by dtable-server.

+### Global APIs

-All API calls must be authenticated with a valid SeaTable API key.
+Global API calls must be authenticated with a valid SeaTable API token.

 ```
 curl -H 'Authorization: Token 24fd3c026886e3121b2ca630805ed425c272cb96' https://